-- the scale and character of the proposal respects the landscape, landscape features, streetscape, heritage assets and important spaces and key views into and out of the village; - the proposal will make a positive contribution to the local character, shape and scale of the area; - the development (for example through its scale) will preserve or enhance the existing focal points provided by the village centre and its Conservation Area; - the proposed housing density is consistent with the village character and adjacent housing.
+- the scale and character of the proposal respects the landscape, landscape features, streetscape, heritage assets and important spaces and key views into and out of the village; - the proposal will conform positively to the local character, shape and scale of the area; - the development (for example through its scale) will preserve or enhance the existing focal points, and the village centre and its Conservation Area; - the proposed housing density is consistent with the village character and adjacent housing.

-Woolpit should remain a village, and to preserve its village character, larger schemes must be appropriately subdivided and landscaped in order to meet this objective.
+Woolpit should remain a village, and to preserve its village character, major developments must be appropriately subdivided and landscaped in order to meet this objective.

-A landscape and visual impact appraisal will be required for all development proposals outside the existing settlement boundary unless they are located in an area of low landscape and visual sensitivity as shown in the Landscape Appraisal.
-In all areas outside the settlement, development proposals would have to demonstrate due regard to the particular sensitivities identified in the Landscape Appraisal and seek ways to mitigate effectively against potential harmful impacts, particularly in areas with higher sensitivity.
+A landscape and visual impact appraisal will be required for all major development proposals outside the existing settlement boundary unless they are located in an area of low landscape and visual sensitivity as shown in the Landscape Appraisal.
+In all areas outside the settlement, development proposals would have to demonstrate due regard to the particular sensitivities identified in the Woolpit Neighbourhood Plan Landscape Appraisal (March 2018) and seek ways to mitigate effectively against potential harmful impacts, particularly in areas with higher sensitivity.

-4.3 Allocation of land south of Old Stowmarket Road
+4.3 New homes at land south of Old Stowmarket Road

-4.3.1 The site is shown as WPT3 (MSDC site ref.
-SS0547) on the Policies Map.
+- 4.3.1 This committed housing site is shown on the Policies Map.
 A planning application for 120 new homes was submitted to Mid Suffolk District Council on 1 April 2016.
 The proposal included 42 affordable homes, the provision of a car park for Woolpit Health Centre, areas of public open space, and off site highway improvements.
-The

-District Council granted outline planning permission on 4 July 2018 and the permission is subject to a Section 106 Planning Obligation, which includes:
+The District Council granted outline planning permission on 4 July 2018 and the permission was subject to a Section 106 Planning Obligation, which included: - 136-space car park to serve Woolpit Health Centre - Pedestrian and cycle link to the Health Centre - Landscape and Ecological Management Plan - Landscape and Historic Visual Impact Assessment - 4.3.2 Reserved matters applications have subsequently been granted.